nsinha-me/charlolamode/content/diary/_index.md

+### # 18-Apr-2023 Tuesday
+Best day.
+We got our first client and the client paid half money in advance too. _lavish_ and I were working on the website for the client on google meet whole day.
+Finally at night we sent the demo site to the client. _ravi_ called at night, talked to him for 10min.
+Talked to _pradeep_ on call at night.
+Talked about college, friendship, linux, and ego.
+When going to sleep around 6 in morning, _abhay_ was online on ig.
+Wished him good morning and he wished me good night.
+Funny, haha haaahaa ha.
+Happy-happy.

+### # 17-Apr-2023 Monday
+Setup brightness, date-time notification, battery and charging status.
+Now my system is almost usable.
+After adding brightness control with _brillo_, the screen output quality increased. _xrandr_ to control brightness was making it blurry.
+Very happy-happy.
+_lavish_ and I learnt how to pull and merge the conflicts.
+Have to edit the css and javascript files that _lavish_ pushed yesterday for the flask project.
+Also, _lavish_ talked to the client.
+Finally we might get our first client.
+Happy-happy.
+Very happy.
+No symptoms of headache recently.
+Got wholesome video with good song.
+Listened to it all day when working on laptop.
+Tomorrow I will upload this video on ig.
+Lets see what reactions I get.

+### # 16-Apr-2023 Sunday
+_Varuthini Ekadashi_. _bspwm_ screenshot done.
+At night, video called _lavish_ and we were learning git pull and merge.
+Happy.
+Have to increase my speed.
+I am very slow.
+_pradeep_ went to meet _bharat_ in _gurgaon_. _bharat_ called and we talked random stuff.
+_Hare krishna hare krishna, krishna krishna hare hare_
+_Hare rama hare rama, rama rama hare hare_

+### # 15-Apr-2023 Saturday
+Talked to _pradeep_.
+Decided to meet in _lucknow_. _lavish_ has started making the website.
+Have to search different ideas for business.
+Have to do it fast.
+The loan amount is more and increasing.
+Created yt channel and told _bugs_ about it.
+He said to send the link of first video.
+Happy.

+### # 14-Apr-2023 Friday
+Happy.
+Working hard.
+Talked to _Patel_ on call at night.
+Revised our old college memories of 1st year, _blank_ and hostel.
+We once played hide and seek in college campus.
+It was fun.
+Happy.

+### # 13-Apr-2023 Thursday
+Finally _lavish_ and I decided to go with _flask_ and _sqlite_ for the website.
+Did some _vim_ and _zsh_ configuration.
+Now the current _arch_ install is becoming usable.
+Still I have to add many functions like screenshot, brigntness, volume, charging. _mama_ bought property, came in afternoon and gave sweets.

+### # 12-Apr-2023 Wednesday
+Tired.
+Talked to _lavish_ about webstite making.
+I have to learn time management.
+I have time, but it is not utilized properly.
+Told the story of _The Dropout_ to _nii_.

+### # 11-Apr-2023 Tuesday
+Good day.
+Worked hard.
+I am skipping lunch from 2-3 days due to work.
+This is not good for health.
+Went to _mohansarai_ in evening. _mama_ and _nana_ came in afternoon, but did not get time to meet them properly.
+At night, talked to _ravi_ on call regarding college, youtube and future plans.
+Completed _The Dropout_.
+It was good, learnt many things.
+I was thinking of positive story, but it was story about a fraud.
+Valuable lessons were there.

 ### # 10-Apr-2023 Monday
 Woke up late.
 Learning how to manage people.
 How to get the work done.
 How to talk to them.
 When to be polite and when to be rude.
 I am enjoying it. _mama_(maternal uncle) came in evening to meet.
 I love _mama_.
 He is so good.
 I am thankful to god that he has given persons like _mama_ in my life.
 Actually, I have 2 great people, one is my father and other is my _mama_.
 Both are good people and best in their profession.
 One advocate and the other doctor.
 So coooool.